 Simultaneously, we helped EnergyCo reimagine its technology operating model, defining a future-state organizational structure that includes new job descriptions for future-state roles and clearly defined decision rights across the organization.
 The company expects a cost savings of 20% to 30% once the redesigned tech function is fully implemented.

 A vast and discordant array of ERP systems had led to a costly maintenance burden and incompatible data sets that could only be reconciled through manual processes.

 Part of this work entailed introducing EnergyCo to modern ways of working such as Agile and product-focused development methodologies pioneered by leading digital companies.
 Our workshops and training sessions helped EnergyCo’s talent embrace DevOps, a methodology of continuous building and improving IT capabilities that emphasizes cocreation rather than sequestering IT workers in long projects that risk failure.

-By the close of a four-month engagement, EnergyCo had harmonized its IT function with its business strategies.
+By the close of a four-month engagement EnergyCo had harmonized its technology function with its business strategy.
 A clear decision tree guided all future architecture investments, and a formalized approach to data capture gave EnergyCo the ability to seize new opportunities through the use of advanced analytics.